Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Method

 \subsection{Motivations}

-Although expert annotators can provide high-quality evaluation rubrics, manually designing query-specific rubrics at scale is fundamentally impractical, as even highly trained experts struggle to produce consistent and fine-grained criteria across a large and diverse set of queries.
-While such approaches are effective and have been explored in prior work~\cite{yao2025rigorous,sharma2025researchrubrics}, their reliance on intensive expert effort limits their applicability to large-scale DeepResearch training.
-Motivated by this limitation, our objective is to develop a query-specific rubric generator aligned with human preferences, enabling the training of DeepResearch systems through reinforcement learning with more reliable and human-aligned reward signals.
+Although expert annotators can provide high-quality evaluation rubrics, manually designing query-specific rubrics at scale is fundamentally impractical.
+While such approaches are effective, their reliance on intensive expert effort incurs substantial annotation costs and limits their applicability to large-scale DeepResearch training.
+Our objective is not to eliminate human cost entirely, but to transform a recurring annotation burden into a reusable source of supervision.
+Instead of asking experts to manually write a structured set of criteria and weights for every new query, we collect pairwise preferences over candidate reports and amortize this one-time supervision into a rubric generator that can be applied to new queries.